emberjs/rfcs/0000-ember-data-partial-record-loading.md

 });
 ```

+### Relationships

+Relationships should work similarly to attributes.
+If the relationship is not
+async an error should be thrown.
+If it's async, it should check whether an
+attribute with id (or ids) exist and if not, it should make a full record load.

 ### Changing properties on a partially loaded records

 Changing properties on a partially loaded record may lead to problems, so we